 Instructions

-- Meanwhile, heat the oil in a small skillet.
+- Heat the oil in a large saucepan.
 Add the onion and carrot and sauté over medium heat until the onion is translucent.
-Add the garlic and continue to sauté until the onion is golden.
+Add the garlic and continue to sauté until all are golden.

 - Distribute hot cooked rice between shallow bowls, and garnish with lime wedges, chopped onion, and/or cilantro.
 Serve at once.